-- 49. Since April 2010, in accordance with revised Codes of Practice I am obliged to report the number of occasions the authority has used covert surveillance.
+56. Since April 2010, in accordance with revised Codes of Practice I am obliged to report the number of occasions the authority has used covert surveillance.
 The Office of the Surveillance Commissioner (OSC) advised that it was appropriate to include such information within my Annual Monitoring Officer report to members.
 The Regulation and Investigatory Powers Act (RIPA) policy and guidance note has been updated to reflect recommendations of the OSC and the amendments occasioned by the Protection of Freedom Act 2012, in particular, the need to obtain judicial approval to carry out covert surveillance together with the restriction on the type of offence for which directed surveillance authorisations can be made; namely criminal conduct which would attract on conviction a maximum term of at least six months.

-The Policy is currently under review. - 50.
-The Council were inspected by the OSC in June 2013 at which it was recognised that all previous recommendations had been discharged and that no further recommendations were needed.
-Since my last report no applications for directed surveillance have been authorised.
+57. Since my last report no applications for directed surveillance have been authorised.